f5devcentral/techxchange-gitops-lab/docs/infra-apps.md

     kubectl apply -f manifests/prometheus-subchart.yaml
     ```

-1. Verify the installation was successful by logging into Argo CD.
+1. Verify the installation was successful by logging into ArgoCD.
 Ensure that an application called `prometheus` has been installed, and is in sync and healthy.

 Although Prometheus has a user interface to query data, we will not be using it in this lab.
 Grafana will be querying Prometheus for the metrics data it fetched from NGINX Ingress Controller.